brasenxu/personal-website/README.md

 # Brasen Xu - Personal Website

-A modern, responsive personal website built with Next.js, TypeScript, and Tailwind CSS, featuring smooth animations and an improved design.
+A modern, responsive personal website for Brasen built with Next.js, TypeScript, and Tailwind CSS, featuring smooth animations and an improved design.

 ## Features